MEALDEA/sample/README.md

 -I am a Creative and imaginative person seriously

+-Can do C language

--Excellence english skills (About teps 800 points)
+-Excellence english skills (About iBT TOFEL 105~110 points)

--Leadership with Experience and Will to be better leader
+-Leadership with Experience and Will to be a  better leader

 Projects
 ========

--I got some brilliant ideas that I want to make
+In progress

+-Designing student community site of postech; poU

+-Making a device which let people know How long the plant didn't have water

+-Making connection with Seoul University(College of Liberal Studies) and Ewha University(Scranton College)

+with our department(CiTE)